 Sponsored Products Ads can appear at the top, in the middle or at the bottom of the search results, as well as browse pages and product detail pages.

-Amazon AMS Ads Placements — Where Do Sponsored Brands Ads Appear?
+Amazon Marketing Services: Ads Placements — Where Do Sponsored Brands Ads Appear?

 Sponsored Brands banners can appear above, to the left and at the very bottom of the search results.
 In the mobile app, they can also appear in the middle.